dotslashCosmic/DotSlashWebShell/README.md

 **License and Disclaimer**
 ----------
 This web shell is licensed under the MIT License, and is provided as-is and without warranty.
 Use at your own risk.
 See the `LICENSE` file for details.

+!
+Warning: Contains firewall disabling command, may catch on anti-virus.